ITISFoundation/osparc-manual/docs/platform_introduction/core_elements/services.md

 # Services

-Every study in *o²S²PARC* is composed of at least one so-called service (also called node), though most studies will contain multiple services.
+A service is a building block for a study project - Services can provide data/files, visualize results (2D, 3D), implement code in JupyterLabs or perform computations to execute simulations within a study.

-Services can provide data/files, visualize results (2D, 3D), implement code in [Jupyter notebooks](https://jupyter.org/) or perform computations to execute simulations within a study.
+Every Service has its own options that can be accessed by double-clicking on it.
+Services such as the [JupyterLab-based Services](Studies/Services/JupyterLab/JupyterLabs.md) have extensive GUI interfaces while others such as the [Python Runner](/docs/tutorials/python_runner.md) only have input fields that can be accessed.

-The computational backend involves all services needed to handle the actual computational workload.
-A computational workflow is described as a pipeline that processes a stream of data in a sequential way.
-Every pipeline consists of multiple algorithms, each one expecting specific input data and providing specific output data.
+To add a Service to your workbench, simply double click in an empty space in a study's **Workbench**.
+The Service Catalog will pop up, allowing you to select from a pre-existing menu of Service types.
+When choosing a Service, you may search for entries in the Service Catalog using the search bar.

-The pipeline can be built up as a directed acyclic graph (DAG) where the lines between the services describe input/output flows and the nodes represent the algorithms (i.e., the computational kernels).
-Such kernels include standalone solvers, algorithms to perform specific calculations, or viewers that render data into graphs, plots or tables, etc.
+When you click on a Service's card in the Catalog, you will also have the option of selecting a specific version of that Service in the ```Version``` field, which is a dropdown menu.
+This was implemented for back-compatibility.
+The default Service version will always be the most recent, or "latest".
+Clicking the ```Add```button on the bottom of the catalog popup will add the selected Service to your study's **Workbench**.

-All these services can be already provided within a study template or can be set up from scratch by the user by selecting options in the service catalog.
+To delete a study, select it by either clicking on the Service module in the pipeline, or selecting it in the **Service Tree**, located at the top of the sidebar of your study's **Workbench**.
+Then, click the ```Delete``` button in the **Service Tree**.

 <img width="1018" alt="Screenshot 2019-07-21 at 16 46 02" src="https://user-images.githubusercontent.com/32800795/61592697-14651d00-abd7-11e9-9319-a1ee9548803e.png"> <br/>
-*Connected services as well as selection of services via the service catalog in the workbench.*
+*Connected Services as well as selection of Services via the Service Catalog in the workbench.*